yegor256/blog/_drafts/object.md

 the real-life entity behind your object.
 If you can't find an answer, start thinking about refactoring.

+## It Works By Contracts

+A good object always works by contracts.
+He expects to be hired not because of his personal merits, but because he obeys the contracts.
+On the other hand, when we hire an object, we shouldn't expect some specific object from a specific class to do the work for us.
+We should expect *any* object to do what our contract says.

+For example, I need to show a photo on the screen.
+I want that photo to be read from a file in PNG format.
+I'm contracting an object from class `DataFile` and asking him to give me a binary content of that image.

+But wait, do I care where exactly the content will come from, the file on disc or an HTTP request or maybe a document in Dropbox?
+Actually, I don't.
+All I care about is that some object gives me a byte array with PNG content.
+So, my contract would look like this:

+{% highlight java %}
+interface Image {
+  byte[] png();
+}
+{% endhighlight %}

+Now, any object from any class (not just `DataFile`) can work for me.
+All he has to do, in order to be eligible, is to obey the contract &mdash; by implementing the interface `Image`.

+The rule here is simple &mdash; every public method in a good object should implement its counter-part from an interface.
+If your object has public methods that are not inherited from any interface, it is a bad design.

+There are two practical reasons for this.
+First, an object working without a contract is impossible to mock for unit testing.
+Second, a contract-less object is impossible to decorate.

 ## It Is Unique

 A good object should always encapsulate something, in order